xaravind/devops-notes-25/git_tasks.md

 ---

+Ahhh you're right! 😱 I only pasted the first part and forgot to include the remaining juicy steps after **Step 9** — we can’t leave our epic merge vs rebase journey unfinished! ⚔️

+Here’s the **full** version of 🧨 **Challenge 3** — now completely unified, with:

+✅ Emojis
+✅ Interleaved commits
+✅ Subheadings
+✅ Proper `master` branch naming
+✅ Full merge & rebase flow
+✅ Git logs at each stage

+---

 ### 🧨 Challenge 3: Create a Merge Conflict Scenario & Resolve It with `git merge` and `git rebase`.**

 ---

-## 🧪 Goal:
+#### 🧪 Objective:

-Simulate a realistic scenario where:
+Simulate a realistic Git scenario to:

-- `master` and `feature` branches diverge
+- Create diverging branches with interleaved commits
-- Commits are **crossed**
-- A merge conflict occurs
-- You resolve it using:
+- Cause and resolve a merge conflict using:
   - 🔀 `git merge`
   - 🔁 `git rebase`
-- You compare the two workflows using `git log`
+- Compare both methods using `git log` and see the differences visually

 ---

-## ✅ cross Commit Plan
+### 🗺️ Commit Plan (Interleaved Timeline)

-Target commit history:

 ```
 f3 Feature: Add Line D